Explore exciting topics in college-level courses

 - Single, double, and triple occupancy rooms typically available

 - Meal plan included

-- Three meals Monday through Friday; two meals on Sundays
+- Two meals Monday through Friday; two meals on Sundays

-- Wide selection of dietary choices, including vegetarian and kosher options
+- A wide selection of dietary choices, including vegetarian and kosher options

 |Health and safety

 - All students assigned a Residential Counselor (RC) for mentorship and supervision

 - Residential Counselors live in the dorms and are available 24/7 if needed